This post was sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Use the three-hole punch to punch holes in your binder pages.

-After punching the holes, I assembled my binder in the following order.
+After punching the holes, assemble your binder in the following order.

 - Goals section divider